julowe/atreus62-buildguide/README.md

  I will probably end up changing the keymap, but I got a [custom printed 104 set from WASD](http://www.wasdkeyboards.com/index.php/products/keycap-set/104-key-cherry-mx-keycap-set.html) with sideways printing for Ctrl and Alt keys and some bottom keys with text in R1 profile as well as flipped 180 degree R4 profile to try.
 And since I had some extra keys left over (space bar, CapsLock, etc) I printed some random keys for other keyboard.
 We'll see how they turn out!

+ Update: They turned out really well!
+The caps for this keyboard were mostly text and simple images, so no problems at all.
+I printed some full images, and they all turned out great except for one full cap top image with a white background on a black cap.

+ Annoying thing: Cherry MX Whites have fat stems!
+My keycaps wouldn't fit on them!
+I decided to file down these keycaps as I likely am not going to use them for any other keyboard, but now not sure what to do with future cap sets...

  ## Layout
 [Keyboard-Layout-Editor.com example of Atreus62 I made](http://www.keyboard-layout-editor.com/#/gists/ba3723e5507de945f8a2954fe8877d16)